 How To Make A Group Of Friends

-In the short-term at least, the kind of social circle you can form isn't totally under your control
+In the short term at least, the kind of social circle you can form isn't totally under your control

-And now some more actionable suggestions.
+And now for some more actionable suggestions.
 There are three broad ways you can go about trying to get a group of friends together:

-Make one friend, meet their buddies, and fall in with that group
+#1: Make one friend, meet their buddies, and fall in with that group

 Here it can be important to meet your friend's friends more than once, so they get used to the idea of having you around.
 You may not have a chance to get to know them all that well after meeting them just one time.